16 Best Lens for Event Photography: (2023 Guide & Reviews)

 You should use this lens if you have no money and you only have to pick one lens.

-Portable price: many people think you have to spend like us to get some bokeh effect when it comes to Nikon lenses.
+Portable price: many people think you have to spend like us to get some bokeh effect regarding Nikon lenses.

 But overall, a 35-millimeter prime lens is one of your buck’s fastest bangs.

-So my overall pros are that it’s a super darn fast lens, it’s 35 prime, meaning you can’t zoom in and zoom out, is a fixed focal length.
+So, my overall pros are that it’s a super-fast lens.
+It’s a 35 prime, meaning you can’t zoom in and out; it’s a fixed focal length.

 The good news of the lens itself is sharp if you’re considering an upgrade from the kit lens.

-So overall, besides having a super shallow depth of field, being super sharp, and having much quieter autofocus than the kit lens.
+So overall, it has a super shallow depth of field, is super sharp, and has much quieter autofocus than the kit lens.

 I would say my overall use of this lens now for my professional clients.